Access online resources to learn, research or have fun!

 Trove (includes Libraries Australia)

 Try out this evolving website to search the full text of digitised Australian newspapers and view scans of each page.
 A great resource for history buffs and genealogists.
-The National Library's Australian Newspapers Digitisation Program has so far digitised 5.8 million pages containing 57 million articles.
+The National Library's Australian Newspapers Digitisation Program has so far digitised over 21 million pages.
 This includes all issues of The West Australian up to 1954 along with its nineteenth-century predecessors, the Perth Gazette and the West Australian Times.
 Also, the Sunday Times up to 1954.
 Recently, all issues of the Australian Women's Weekly between 1933 and 1982 were added.
 Read more about the project and the newspapers currently included.

 Read an exact digital copy of the Melville Times or any other weekly suburban newspaper published by the Community Newspapers Group since August 2014.
 You can also search the complete set of archived newspapers for your topic of interest in articles, advertisements or both.